PeterGrillot/curses/README.md

 # Curse Words Webportal

-Built with React, Node, Express, Goggle Sheets.
+Built with React, Node, Express, Google Sheets.
 In the project directory, you can run:

 ### `npm start`